 There are limited openings in our parish calendar for Mass Intentions.
 Only one intention may be scheduled for each Mass.
 If your requested date and time are not available, please use our book of special intentions instead.

 The quantity of Mass Intentions that may be requested at any one given time is at the discretion of the parish secretary in consultation with the pastor.
-This is to leave room for more people to schedule their own Mass Intentions.
+This is to leave room for more people to schedule other Mass Intentions.

 The full prayer requests of the Mass Intentions and the names of their donors are published in the book of special intentions in the narthex.
-Please add your additional prayer requests to this special book each time you come to church.
+Please write your additional intentions in this special book each time you come to church.

 The names of those for whom we are praying will be published in the church bulletin, for the priest to announce at Mass.
 However, the Mass Intention is only one among the many intentions that we pray for at each Mass.

 No Mass is ever offered for only one intention to the exclusion of all others.
 All our prayer requests are of equal and infinite value.
 Whether announced or not, God hears all our prayers when we lovingly turn to him in faith.